Testicular pain from not ejaculating is possible but usually mild and temporary, often linked to congestion or referred discomfort.

 How long does testicular pain last from not ejaculating?

 The pain typically lasts only a short time and resolves once sexual arousal subsides or ejaculation happens.
 For most men, the discomfort is temporary and harmless, disappearing without any medical treatment.
+If pain is severe, sudden, or does not improve as expected, it should not be ignored.

 Is it normal for testicles to hurt after not ejaculating for a long time?